 The tracks have now been removed and the rail bed paved with asphalt.
-The trail is open to pedestrians, skaters, and bicycles, and is wide enough to allow four bikes to pass abreast.
-However, users of the trail, either on foot, or wheels, should never travel more than two-abreast in one direction.
+The trail is open to pedestrians, skaters, and bicycles from 6:00 AM to sunset.
+The Legacy Trail is wide enough to allow four bikes to pass abreast, however, users of the trail, either on foot, or wheels, should never travel more than two-abreast in one direction.

 Legacy Trail Improvements

 During the Summer of 2010 two key bridges over local waterways were added to the Legacy Trail.
 These low bridges are close to the water and allow trail-users to cross Dona Bay, and Robert’s Bay without leaving the safety of the Trail.
 Both bridges include scenic lookouts where you can stop and take in the view.
 Be sure to bring your camera as sunrises and sunsets are particularly spectacular viewed from either bridge.
 The trail officially opens at 6:00 AM and closes at sunset each day.
 This doesn’t mean that you are locked in.
 There aren’t any gates, in fact.
 But the trail is not lighted, and you could easily be injured attempting to ride in the dark.